automorphism88/gentoo-overlay/README.md

 app-backup/snapper-gui
 See https://github.com/ricardomv/snapper-gui

+app-emulation/playonlinux
+Modified from official Gentoo version to accept the new virtual/wine as a dependency in addition to app-emulation/wine

 app-text/calibre
 Gentoo ebuild with USE flags added to toggle system vs bundled dev-python/beautifulsoup and Gentoo patches removing update dialogs and